alphagov/govuk-design-system/src/components/password-input/index.md

 Set the `autocomplete` attribute to `new-password` if the user is creating a password.
 Otherwise, use `current-password`.

-{% call wcagNote({id: "wcag-autocomplete-attribute"}) %}

-<p>Providing an <code>autocomplete</code> attribute is one way to avoid making the user memorise or transcribe a password from somewhere else in order to use your service.
-This is to help comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum">WCAG 2.2 success criterion 3.3.8 Accessible authentication (minimum)</a>.</p>
-{% endcall %}

 Many browsers will autofill password inputs, even when the `autocomplete` attribute is missing or set to `off`.

 ### Allow copy and paste

 Always allow users to copy and paste in password fields.
 People may have very good reasons why they want to do this, for example if they’re using a password manager.

-{% call wcagNote({id: "wcag-copy-paste-password"}) %}

-<p>You must allow users to paste in or use autofill to enter their password.
-Avoid making the user memorise or transcribe a password from somewhere else in order to use your service.
-This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum">WCAG 2.2 success criterion 3.3.8 Accessible authentication (minimum)</a>.</p>
-{% endcall %}

 #### Copying text from password fields